 To prepare, students have corresponded with consulates and embassies from Barbados to Turkey to learn about U.S. businesses in the global economy.
 They’ve focused on world trade and investments, international economic relationships and understanding cultural diversities.
-They also have analyzed challenges and opportunities involved with establishing, conducting and maintaining business activities in worldwide markets, Relyea said.

-Relyea said last year’s well-attended show — intended to introduce the world to the Maine Business School and introduce the Maine Business School to the world — was a hit with students and attendees.
+Relyea said last year’s well-attended trade show — intended to introduce the world to the Maine Business School and take the Maine Business School to the world — was a hit with students and attendees.
 In reflective papers, Relyea said students indicated they learned a great deal from the hands-on, experiential project.

 One team was so inspired and curious, it visited Austria — the country it had researched.